Skip to main content

 Governance

 A final key theme across conversations was the need for buy-in across senior management, as well as the key role played by the Investment Manager in driving standards.
-Many of the trusts we spoke to had set up dedicated ESG committee that were responsible for the overarching policy, with this then filtering down to the operational and asset level.
-HEIT felt this structure allowed ESG considerations to be embedded throughout the project life cycle, whilst Greencoat Renewables and Greencoat Wind spoke of the significant support and input they received from their investment manager's sustainability team.
+Many of the trusts we spoke to have set up a dedciated ESG committe that were responsible for the overarching policy, with this then filtering down to the operational and asset level.
+HEIT felt this structure allowed ESG considerations to be embedded throughout the project life cycle, whilst Greencoat Renewables and Greencoat Wind spoke of the significant support and input they received from their investment manager’s sustainability team.

 Across conversations, it was evident that more resource is being directed into the management of salient ESG issues and in improving ESG disclosures.
 Many organisations spoke of relationships with external consultants to support this work, and on several calls, we met recently appointed ESG Managers who had been hired to further accelerate work in this area.